Prime Minister of Portugal: History

-The first modern prime minister of Portugal was the 1st Duke of Palmela, who was sworn in on 24 September 1834, as Presidente do Conselho de Ministros (President of the Council of Ministers).
-In 1911, the official title of the prime minister became Presidente do Ministério (President of the Ministry).
-In 1933, it became again Presidente do Conselho de Ministros.
+The first modern prime minister of Portugal was the 1st Duke of Palmela, who was sworn in on 24 September 1834, as president of the Council of Ministers.
+(Note: Presidente do Conselho de Ministros) In 1911, with the Republic, the official title of the prime minister became president of the Ministry.
+(Note: Presidente do Ministério) In 1933, with the Estado Novo regime, it became again president of the Council of Ministers.